orientechnologies/orientdb-docs/misc/Backward-compatibility.md

 # Backward Compatibility

-OrientDB supports binary compatibility between previous releases and latest release.
+When upgrading OrientDB to a more recent version, you should always follow the migration instructions (see [upgrade guide](../release/3.1/Upgrading-to-OrientDB-3.1.md) ).

-Binary compatibility is supported at least between last 2 minor versions.
+This said, in OrientDB development process we always try to support binary compatibility between two subsequent minor releases.

 For example, lets suppose that we have following releases 1.5, 1.5.1, 1.6.1, 1.6.2, 1.7, 1.7.1 then binary compatibility at least between 1.6.1, 1.6.2, 1.7, 1.7.1 releases will be supported.